go beyond traditional talk therapy.

 Integration

-After each dosing session, we meet to process your experience, explore what surfaced, and support lasting change through reflection and strategy. $145 per 50-minute session.
+After each dosing session, we meet to process your experience, explore what surfaced, and support lasting change through reflection and strategy. $80 per 30-minute session.
+Billed to INN insurance.

 05